 No matter how old you are, Buddy’s kindness is infectious.
 Will Ferrell’s performance is phenomenal.

 It should also be noted that the characters and scenes in Elf are written with all ages in mind, allowing children and adults to view the story from their own perspectives.
-As a result, the film is able to mature along with the viewer, making it enjoyable for years to come.
+As a result, the film is able to mature along with the viewer, making it enjoyable for years.
 When I saw the film for the first time as a child, Buddy was the most relatable character to me.
-I didn’t see anything inherently wrong with the way he reconnected with his father, and I viewed Walter as a selfish, mean-spirited person.
+I didn’t see anything inherently wrong with the way he reconnected with his father, and was perplexed by Walter’s cold reaction to him.
 As I got older, it made more sense why Walter would be apprehensive towards a thirty-year-old man walking into his office claiming to be his son who was raised by elves.
 Similarly, the hard lives of Jovie, Michael, and the other people Buddy meets throughout the film did not really resonate with me until I grew older.
 What is most important, however, is the way the film seamlessly ties these mature undertones into the overall story.
 Rather than diminishing the uplifting tone of the film, they support it.
 Being able to recognize the harsh realities hinted at by the film ultimately makes its message about the good in everyone all the more impactful.

 There is a scene early on in the film where Buddy is taking an elevator to Walter’s office for the first time.
 He strikes up a one-way conversation with a clearly unenthusiastic stranger for the entire ride up.
 Buddy reaches his floor, steps out and the doors begin to close.
 Right before they close completely, he frantically turns around and shouts to the stranger “I forgot to give you a hug!”

-Part of me always laughs at his innocent outlook on people.
-However, part of me also considers what it would be like if there were more people out there with a heart as warm as Buddy’s.
+Part of me always laughs at Buddy’s obliviousness to social conversions.
+However, part of me also wonders what it would be like if there were more people out there with a heart as warm as his.
 We hope you’ve enjoyed reading this article.
 Happy holidays from The Vault!